NeuralBlitz/NBX-ymovies-v3/docs/FAQ.md

 # ❓ Frequently Asked Questions (FAQ)

-Common questions and answers about the Netflix Clone application.
+Common questions and answers about the YMovies application.

 ## 🚀 Getting Started